 To fulfil the role described in Section 5.4, the Milk Price Group will require access to information relating to business units within Fonterra including information that may be commercially sensitive to Fonterra.
 The Milk Price Group will be given access to all information relating to Fonterra's business that is required by it, and will be given the opportunity (if required) to review, verify and test that information.

-However, the access to, and use of, commercially-sensitive information by the Board or Panel. by the Milk Price Group will be governed by a protocol approved from time to time FROLLED DOCUMENT: EFFECTIVE DATE 1 August 2015 ©Font erra Co-operative Group Limited 2 015-2016 29
+However, the access to, and use of, commercially-sensitive information by the Milk Price Group will be governed by a protocol approved from time to time by the Board or Panel.

 6. DISCLOSURE